mmw1984/free-api/README.md

 # Free AI APIs
 This repository contains a list of free to use APIs for several AI models.
+This repository is based on vortex's project but he stops continuing his repository (I think?)

 ***